History of the St. Louis Cardinals (1990–present): Joe Torre and Anheuser-Busch take over (1990–1995)

 After Gussie Busch died in 1989, the brewery took primary control of the Cardinals.
 Former Cardinal catcher and third baseman Joe Torre replaced Whitey Herzog as manager late in the 1990 season after he unexpectedly resigned.
 Despite an in-season trade to the Oakland A's that season, outfielder Willie McGee attained the requisite number of plate appearances to win his second NL batting title with the Cardinals at .335, making him the only player to win a batting title and end the same season in the other Major League.
 McGee's batting title was the main highlight in a season where the Cardinals finished last in the division (70–92, .432 winning percentage).
 It was the first occurrence that they finished last in the standings since 1918 (52–78, .395 winning percentage), when they finished last in the NL when the two leagues had not yet been split into divisions.
 However, the Atlanta Braves finished with the worst record in the NL (65–97, .401 winning percentage) in 1990.
 Thus, the Cardinals have avoided finishing last in the entire league every year since 1918, the longest such streak in Major League history and the 1990 season is still their only last place finish in their division.

 Starting the next season, the Cardinals commenced a period of playing above expectations and continued a reputation of defensive excellence.
-Torre's teams 83 or more games each season in 1991, 1992 and 1993.
+Torre's teams won 83 or more games each season in 1991, 1992 and 1993.
 Shortstop Ozzie Smith, a fan favorite due to his acrobatics, smooth glove and powerful arm, set several defensive records, including the single-season record for fewest errors at shortstop (8) in 1991.
 He also set career marks at his position games played in 1993, assists (July 14, 1994), and double plays (1,554 on September 15, 1995), and won the Gold Glove every year from 1982 to 1992 with the Cardinals.
 The accolades did not stop with Smith, however.
 Between 1978 and 1992, St. Louis were represented with at least one Gold Glove winner each year.
 On September 7, 1993, Mark Whiten launched four home runs in the second game of a doubleheader against the Cincinnati Reds to go with 12 RBIs, both tying all-time single-game records.